NoSloppy/SoundFontNamingConverter/README.md

 *Note PtoP functionality:
 Script will copy and bring over any files in the font root that are not renamed/organized sounds.
 This includes .ini files, .txt, .bmp images, styles in .h files...anything not .wav.
-However, if you have other stored files in subfolders (like an 'Extras' folder),
+If you have other stored files in a subfolder named 'Extras', these will be carried over as well.
-these will need to be handled manually, as they are not really core font contents anyway.
 Additional bonus - If your source font was missing a config.ini or smoothsw.ini file,
 the default versions of them will be added for you. ;)